Thematic equity strategy designed to capitalize upon growing female economic power in Japan

 "Using Womenomics as a filter, the Fund seeks to offer investors dual exposure to a measurable secular growth theme and Japan's economic recovery," said Kashima.
 "The Fund's investment criteria are derived from data we believe consistently demonstrate the escalating power of the female consumer as women become a larger percentage of the labor force and the outperformance of companies that employ and promote more women.
 The Fund seeks to offer investors a differentiated way to access the Japanese market through an active, fundamental approach to isolate growth companies."

 The Fund offers Class A (DJWAX), Class C (DJWCX), and Class I (DJWIX) shares with a minimum initial investment of $1,000.
 The Fund also offers Class Y (DJWYX) shares generally with a minimum initial investment of $1,000,000.
-Additional information regarding the Fund can be found on the Dreyfus website and on the product page here.
+Additional information regarding the Fund can be found on the Dreyfus website.

 Key Risk Considerations